Chiba-dera: Modern history

 Chiba-dera fell into steep decline after the Meiji Restoration in 1868.
-The temple lost its rice stipend, its sole source of income.
+The temple lost its rice stipend, its main source of income.
 Property was confiscated from Chiba-dera in 1869 under Shinbutsu bunri laws mandating the separation of Shintoism from Buddhism.
 The temple had no resident priest for much of the Meiji period (1868–1912).
 Supporters of the temple slowly restored Chiba-dera in the early 20th century.
 The temple was nearly completely destroyed by fire in World War II.
-Aerial bombings of Chiba City was carried by the United States as part of the wider Bombing of Tokyo in 1945.
-On August 6, 1945 the temple was significantly damaged by aerial bombardments, and the Kannon-dō built by Tokugawa Hidetada in 1623 was completely destroyed.
+Aerial bombings of Chiba City was carried by the United States as part of the wider bombing of Tokyo in 1945.
+On August 6, 1945, the temple was significantly damaged by aerial bombardments, and the Kannon-dō built by Tokugawa Hidetada in 1623 was completely destroyed.
 In 1976 the temple celebrated the construction and opening of the current Kannon-dō.